ansys/pyansys-heart/doc/source/user-guide/simulator.rst

 Simulator
 =========

 The Simulator :attr:`ansys.heart.simulator` module links different simulation steps for cardiac modeling.
-For example, in electrophysiology simulations, you compute fiber orientation and the Purkinje network using the :attr:`BaseSimulator.compute_fibers` and Purkinje network :attr:`EPSimulator.compute_purkinje` methods before you run the physical simulation.
-In mechanical simulations, you must compute the stress-free configuration using the :attr:`MechanicsSimulator.compute_stress_free_configuration` method before running the simulation.
+For example, in electrophysiology simulations, you compute fiber orientation and the Purkinje network using the :attr:`BaseSimulator.compute_fibers` and :attr:`EPSimulator.compute_purkinje` methods before running the physical simulation.
+In mechanical simulations, you compute the stress-free configuration using the :attr:`MechanicsSimulator.compute_stress_free_configuration` method before running the simulation.

-Different simulators must be created based on the application:
+You create different simulators based on the application and physics of interest:

-- :attr:`BaseSimulator <ansys.health.heart.simulator.BaseSimulator>`: The parent class for all other simulators.
-It holds general methods, such as fiber generation.
+- :attr:`BaseSimulator <ansys.health.heart.simulator.BaseSimulator>`: This parent class provides general methods, such as fiber generation.
-- :attr:`EPSimulator <ansys.health.heart.simulator.EPSimulator>`: Derives from :attr:`BaseSimulator` and has specific methods dedicated for cardiac electrophysiology simulations.
+- :attr:`EPSimulator <ansys.health.heart.simulator.EPSimulator>`: This class derives from :attr:`BaseSimulator` and includes specific methods for cardiac electrophysiology simulations.
-- :attr:`MechanicsSimulator <ansys.health.heart.simulator.MechanicsSimulator>`: Derives from :attr:`BaseSimulator` and has specific methods for mechanical cardiac simulations.
+- :attr:`MechanicsSimulator <ansys.health.heart.simulator.MechanicsSimulator>`: This class derives from :attr:`BaseSimulator` and includes specific methods for mechanical cardiac simulations.
-- :attr:`EPMechanicsSimulator <ansys.health.heart.simulator.EPMechanicsSimulator>`: Derives from :attr:`BaseSimulator` and has specific methods for electrical-mechanical coupled cardiac simulations.
+- :attr:`EPMechanicsSimulator <ansys.health.heart.simulator.EPMechanicsSimulator>`: This class derives from :attr:`BaseSimulator` and includes specific methods for electrical-mechanical coupled cardiac simulations.

 Here is a simple code example:

->>> # load a heart model
+>>> # Load a heart model
 >>> import ansys.health.heart.models as models
 >>> model = models.HeartModel.load_model("path_to_model.vtu", "path_to_info.partinfo.json")

->>> # set up an LS-DYNA executable
+>>> # Set up the LS-DYNA settings
 >>> from ansys.heart.simulator.simulator import DynaSettings, MechanicsSimulator
 >>> dyna_settings = DynaSettings(
     lsdyna_path="path-to-lsdyna-exe.exe",